Why Try Rowing

 Rowing = Community

-The rowing community in Ontario is a tight-knit group where participants can establish strong bonds with their fellow rowers and establish life-long friendships.
+The rowing community in Ontario is a tight-knit group where participants can establish strong bonds with their fellow rowers and life-long friendships.

 A social sport at its core, many rowing clubs have a clubhouse where members can meet to train together and socialize.
 Clubs and rowing organizations may also host social events and the encouraging and positive environment when attending a regatta is a great way to meet new people and cheer on your fellow rowers.